hopsoft/han/readme.md

 These resource(s) can typically transition to other states.
 HAN facilitates this navigation by communicating the possibilities.

+HAN does not make assumptions about API consumers.
+Neither does it presume to dictate UI concerns.

 ## State Machine Example

 Consider the following.